Rice v. Cayetano

 Rice v.
 Cayetano, 528 U.S. 495 (2000), was a case filed in 1996 by Big Island rancher Harold "Freddy" Rice against the state of Hawaii and argued before the United States Supreme Court.
 In 2000, the Court ruled that the state could not restrict eligibility to vote in elections for the Board of Trustees of the Office of Hawaiian Affairs to persons of Native Hawaiian descent.

-Rice was represented by attorney John Goemans.
+Rice was represented by the Gibson Dunn attorney (and future Solicitor General of the United States) Theodore B. Olson.
 John Roberts (who would later become the Chief Justice of the United States) argued for Ben Cayetano, the governor of Hawaii at the time.
+Deputy Solicitor General Edwin S. Kneedler represented the United States government as amicus curiae in support of the Hawaii law's constitutionality.

 The February 2000 court ruling in Rice v.
 Cayetano encouraged Hawaiian sovereignty opponents to file a similar lawsuit, Arakaki v.
 State of Hawai‘i, months later.
 As the Rice case resulted in non-Hawaiians being allowed to vote in OHA elections, the Arakaki case resulted in non-Hawaiians being allowed to stand as candidates in OHA elections.